 Hi Bold Bakers!

 Snowball cookies are an unusual combination of ground pecans, lots of butter, flour and a bit of sugar.
-The cookies themselves are not that sweet but are extremely rich from the butter and nutty from the pecans.
+The cookies themselves are not that sweet but are extremely rich from the butter and the nutty pecans.
 The combination of this almost savory interior with the sweet exterior of powdered sugar is just plain heavenly!

 After the dough comes together you form them into perfect little snowball shapes.
 These bake for just a short 12 minutes before they are bathed in a generous amount of powdered sugar while still warm.
-The warmth of the cookies heats the sugar coating them with a lovely layer of sweetness and it does not stop there.
-After completely cooling these little snowballs get second dip in powdered sugar.
+The warmth of the cookies heats the sugar-coating them with a lovely layer of sweetness and it does not stop there.
+After completely cooling these little snowballs get the second dip in powdered sugar.

 Get more Holiday Cookies and baking tips and tricks at my Holiday Baking Headquarters page.

-- 1 cup (8oz/250g) butter, room temperature
+- 1 cup (8oz/225g) butter, room temperature

 - 2 teaspoons vanilla extract